Film Film Articles

 The makers of Dredd had to compete against the notorious 1995 Hollywood version, Judge Dredd.
 That film annoyed fans of the comics because it was a star vehicle for Sylvester Stallone and aimed to appeal to a broad audience.
 One of the most infamous aspects of the 1995 film is that it broke one of the cardinal rules of the comics: Dredd took his helmet off.
 Dredd went out of its way to counteract Judge Dredd.
 When Dredd was introduced he was suiting up and his face was never shown.
 Dredd went for a more grounded approach than the comics, so the Judge’s outfits don’t have a massive eagle jetting out from the shoulder.

 Dredd was compared to The Raid when it was first released, which harmed Dredd.
 Both films had a similar set-up, which was a coincidence because both films were made at the same time.
 If anything both films were influenced by Die Hard because that film mastered the template of a lawman trapped in a building with people wanting to kill them.
 Another influence on Dredd was the cult film The Warriors: both were dystopian stories where lead characters had a bounty on their heads.
-Whilst the storyline of Dredd and a rookie working together was like Training Day.
+The storyline of Dredd and a rookie working together was like Training Day.

 Dredd was a throwback to action films of the ’80s.
 It was wonderfully violent: it was a rare case of an action film getting an 18 rating in the UK just because of the violence.
 For fans of the red stuff, Dredd is nirvana: bodies get shot to bits, people fall to their deaths, and heads explode.